Welcome! This site offers

 Services for employers

-Eos mainly works with private individuals but several
+Eos mainly works with private individuals but several employers

-employers who intially referred staff in crisis to us have seen the
+who intially referred staff in crisis to us have seen the value of using career

-value of using career and personal development techniques for developing
+and personal development techniques for developing talented staff and in senior

-latest updates for international trauma
+for examples and latest updates for international

-support contacts.
+trauma support contacts.

-We often work closely with Human Resources and Occupational Health professionals and
+We often work closely with Human

-exchange ideas and information, contacts and action research through
+information, contacts and action research through

 Professional Networking between